rabeya19/Performance_Testing/README.md

 ## Load Testing

 Load testing involves assessing how a system performs under expected loads.
-To perform load testing with JMeter:
+To perform load testing with JMeter.

 Number of Threads 5100, Ramp-up period is set to 10s with loop count of 1: